9 Kubota L3901 Problems and Quick Fixes

 Problem 2.
 Kubota L3901 Engine Starts and Stalls

-This issue is inherent to most tractors such as Kubota L2501.
+This problem is inherent to tractors like Kubota L2501.
 Typically, your machine will start and then stop mid-operation suddenly.
 This can be cumbersome, especially when performing a mowing or farming project.

 This issue is usually due to a defective fuel injection pump or a faulty fuel line.
 Similarly, dirty or clogged air filters may cause your mower’s engine to start and stop suddenly.